In re Biogen: United States District Court Dismisses Fraud Class Action Claims Against Biogen Inc. – Part I

 According to the complaint, Biogen sells the pharmaceutical, Tecfidera, which was the company’s core product from the third quarter 2013 through December 2015.
 In October 2014, a patient died from progressive multifocal leukoencephalopathy while using Tecfidera (“PML Death”) as part of a clinical study.
 Despite the death, Individual Defendants and Biogen made and released statements projecting optimism.
 During an earnings call on October 22, 2014, Clancy stated “There is meaningful, still meaningful growth in Tecfidera.”

-Plaintiffs claimed the Individual Defendants violated Section 10(b) of the Securities Exchange Act of 1934 (“Exchange Act”) and SEC Rule 10b-5 (“Count One), that Defendants violated SEC Rules 10b-5(a) and 10b-5(c) (“Count Two”), and that the Individual Defendants violated Section 20(a) of the Exchange Act (“Count Three”).
-The Plaintiffs allege the violations occurred when Defendants made materially misleading statements and omissions about Tecfidera, which caused class members to purchase Biogen’s stock at artificially inflated prices.
+Plaintiffs alleged the Individual Defendants violated: Section 10(b) of the Securities Exchange Act of 1934 (“Exchange Act”) and Rule 10b-5 (“Count One”), Defendants violated: Rules 10b-5(a) and 10b-5(c) under a theory of “Scheme liability” (“Count Two”), and Individual Defendants violated Section 20(a) of the 1934 Exchange Act (“Count Three”).
+The Plaintiffs alleged the violations occurred when Defendants made materially misleading statements and omissions about Tecfidera, which caused class members to purchase Biogen’s stock at artificially inflated prices.